F5Networks/f5-declarative-onboarding/docs/index.rst

 A declarative model means you provide a JSON declaration rather than a set of imperative commands.
 The declaration represents the configuration which Declarative Onboarding is responsible for creating on a BIG-IP system.
 You send a declaration file using a single Rest API call.

+..
+NOTE:: The DO RPM, Postman collection, and checksum files can be found on the |release|, as **Assets**.

 You can use Microsoft Visual Studio Code to validate your declarations, see :doc:`validate` for information.

 This guide contains information on downloading, installing, and using F5 Declarative Onboarding.